Divorce and life insurance: the key points

 What happens to single policy life insurance after divorce?

-The rules on life insurance are pretty straightforward if you and/or your ex-partner have single policies.
-If this is the case, the only change you might need to make is the name of your beneficiary – that is, the person meant to receive any pay-out.
+Single life insurance policies shouldn’t really be affected by divorce.
+The only change you might need to make is the name of your beneficiary – the person meant to receive any pay-out.

-Once your circumstances change, you should review your life insurance to ensure you have enough cover in place – especially if there are children involved.
-You may need to increase the size of the potential pay-out, known as the ‘sum insured’.
+It’s a good idea to regularly review your life insurance to check you have enough cover in place – especially if there are children involved.
+If circumstances change, you may need to increase the size of any potential pay-out, known as the ‘sum insured’.

 What happens to joint policy life insurance after divorce?

-• The policy is cancelled and you both choose your own life insurance to suit your new situations.
+You cancel the policy and each choose your own life insurance to suit your new situations.

 What happens to a life insurance policy ‘held in trust’ after divorce?

-Depending on how you set up the trust, divorce can cause some complications if the beneficiary is your ex-spouse or civil partner:
+And depending on how you set up the trust, divorce can cause complications if you then decide to change the beneficiaries:

-• If the policy was written in a flexible or discretionary trust, you should be able to change the beneficiaries.
+- If the policy was written in a flexible or discretionary trust, you should be able to change who receives a pay-out.

 Find out more about writing life insurance in trust.